Valneva SE (VALN): History, Ownership, Mission, How It Works & Makes Money

 Year established

-Valneva was officially formed in 2013 through the merger of the Austrian biotech company Intercell AG and the French company Vivalis SA.
+Valneva was officially established in 2013 through the merger of Austrian biotech company Intercell AG and the French company Vivalis SA.

 Original location

-Following the merger, the company established dual operational hubs.
-Its registered office is in Saint-Herblain (Nantes), France, with major operational activities also based in Vienna, Austria.
+The company operates with dual operational hubs.
+Its registered office is in Saint-Herblain (Nantes), France, and it maintains major operational activities in Vienna, Austria.

 Founding team members

-The leadership team was formed from the executives of the merging companies.
-Key figures included Thomas Lingelbach (previously CEO of Intercell) who became President and CEO of Valneva, and Franck Grimaud (previously CEO of Vivalis) who became President and Chief Business Officer.
+The leadership was formed from the executives of the merging companies.
+Key figures included Thomas Lingelbach, who became President and CEO of Valneva, and Franck Grimaud, who took on the role of President and Chief Business Officer.

 Initial capital/funding